Master of Business student

 “I also gained rare and valuable first-hand experiences by doing my AUT Edge Award volunteering hours with organisations like St John’s, Sunday Blessings and the Cancer Society.
 It was empowering to know that I was giving my time back to my community.”

-*The Human Resource Management and Tourism majors have been replaced by the new Hospitality Enterprise and Hospitality Management majors.
+*The Human Resource Management and Tourism majors have been replaced by the new Hospitality and Society, Hospitality Enterprise and Hospitality Management majors.